Helpful Information

 Intense and increasing urges to use a substance.

-Examples include talking a lot about using, dreaming about using, planning the day around using.
+Examples include talking a lot about using, dreaming about using, or planning the day around using.

 • Loss of control